MarcosGulhotti/MarcosGulhotti/README.md

 ## About me

-Senior frontend-focused software engineer with **5+ years** building and shipping web and mobile applications — from global e-commerce and enterprise internal systems to healthcare SaaS and freelance products.
+Senior frontend-focused software engineer with **5+ years** building and shipping web and mobile applications, from global e-commerce and enterprise internal systems to healthcare SaaS and freelance products.

 I work end to end: product thinking, frontend architecture, API integration, testing, and delivery.
 Most effective where I can combine hands-on React/Next.js development with technical decisions and feature ownership.